MV-PURE Spatial Filters with Application to EEG/MEG Source Reconstruction: Numerical Examples

 \subsection{Signal in Sensor Space}

-The solution to forward problem (FP) is based on 1) geometry and conductivity of head compartments and 2) position of electrodes on the scalp.
-Based on this solution, we obtain sensor space time series $\y$ using leadfields calculated for each bioelectrical activity source defined by its position and orientation and applying them to corresponding signal time series SA, IN, BN in source space, with added MN signal, \emph{cf.} models (\ref{model_free}) and (\ref{model}).
-We note that for large power of IN, model (\ref{model}) realistically represents signal $\y$, while the lower the power of IN, the more adequate model (\ref{model_free}) becomes.
-We will observe implications of this fact below, when discussing performance results of filters under consideration.
+The forward model solution is based on the boundary element method (BEM) proposed in \cite{Fuchs2002}, which is implemented in the FT toolbox.
+Based on this solution, we obtain EEG measurements $\y$ using leadfields calculated for each source defined by its position and orientation.
+We note that for large power of $\q_I$, (\ref{model}) realistically represents signal $\y$, while the lower the power of $\q_I$, the more adequate (\ref{model_free}) becomes.